CodeDanCode/SunFounder-Smart-Car-Reimagined/README.md

 with a playstion3 controller.

 This project requires you to run pygame to be able to use it with a controller.

+I also eliminated the video camera due to the fact that you need an internet connection to view it (im working on a altenative solution).